BookOps-CAT/NightShift/README.md

 If a good match in WorldCat has been found, the bot manipulates the downloaded full record by supplying a call number, deleting specified tags, merging fields from original Sierra bib with WorldCat record, etc. An enhanced in this way record is serialized to MARC21 format and saved to SFTP/shared drive (R:/NSDROP/load/) directory and can be loaded to Sierra.
 Enhanced records overlay original existing brief bibs in Sierra.

-If for any reason the bot is interrupted (API error, etc.), the process can be restarted using `run [local, prod]` command again.
-The bot should pick up exactly where it left.
+If for any reason the execution of the routine is interrupted (API error, etc.), the process can be restarted using `run [local, prod]` command again.
+The bot will pick up exactly where it left.

 ## Changelog